MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M04-Unit 6 Create a Traffic Manager profile using the Azure portal.md

 # M04-Unit 6 Create a Traffic Manager profile using the Azure portal

+## Exercise scenario

 In this exercise, you will create a Traffic Manager profile to deliver high availability for the fictional Contoso Ltd organization's web application.

 **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-700%20Lab%20Simulation%20-%20Create%20a%20Traffic%20Manager%20profile%20using%20the%20Azure%20portal)** is available that allows you to click through this lab at your own pace.
 You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

-#### Estimated time: 35 minutes
+### Estimated time: 35 minutes

 You will create two instances of a web application deployed in two different regions (East US and West Europe).
 The East US region will act as a primary endpoint for Traffic Manager, and the West Europe region will act as a failover endpoint.